 All Things Go Music Festival – 3-Day Tickets

-Noah Kahan, DOECHII, Kesha, Lucy Dacus, Clairo, The Marías, Djo, The Last Dinner Party, Faye Webster, Lola Young, Sharon Van Etten & the Attachment Theory, Wallows, ROLE MODEL, Lucius, The Backseat Lovers, Marina, Hippo Campus, The Beaches, Rachel Chinouriri, Julien Baker, Torres, Gigi Perez, Joy Oladokun, Ashe, Sunday (1994), Paris Paloma, Griff, Caroline Kingsbury, Orion Sun, Maude Latour, G Flip, The Aces, Bartees Strange, MICHELLE, hey, nothing, Peach PRC, Hazlett, Alemeda, Zinadelphia, Molly Grace, jasmine.4.t, Carol Ades
+Noah Kahan, DOECHII, Kesha, Lucy Dacus, Clairo, The Marías, Djo, The Last Dinner Party, Faye Webster, Lola Young, Sharon Van Etten & the Attachment Theory, Wallows, ROLE MODEL, Lucius, The Backseat Lovers, Marina, Hippo Campus, The Beaches, Rachel Chinouriri, Julien Baker & TORRES, Gigi Perez, Joy Oladokun, Ashe, Sunday (1994), Paris Paloma, Griff, Caroline Kingsbury, Orion Sun, Maude Latour, G Flip, The Aces, Bartees Strange, MICHELLE, hey, nothing, Peach PRC, Hazlett, Alemeda, Zinadelphia, Molly Grace, jasmine.4.t, Carol Ades

 Friday, September 26, 2025 - Sunday, September 28, 2025